wadegamache/Phishing-Email-Analysis/README.md

 The raw message gives us the whole context of the email with nothing filtered or hidden.
 This includes verification checks like DKIM, SPF and DMARC to verify authenticity and detect spoffed addresses.
 The first thing I look for in the raw messege is the "Return-Path".
 This is where the email actually came from.
 If "Return-Path" differs from the "From:" section we saw earlier then it is most likely a malicious email.
 In this case the Return-Path is ".....@minidogworld,net" and not "info@simplecrew,com", like the email read originally.
 We can conclude that the email is hiding it's true intentions and can not be trusted.

-Other details to look at in the raw message include the authenticity checks, DKIM (DomainKeys Identified Mail), SPF (Sender Policy Framework), and DMARC (Domain-based Message Authentication, Reporting & Conformance).
+Other details to look at include the authenticity checks, DKIM (DomainKeys Identified Mail), SPF (Sender Policy Framework), and DMARC (Domain-based Message Authentication, Reporting & Conformance).
 We can see these checks came back as "dkim = unknown", "spf = none" and "dmarc = fail".
 Failing all three is highly suspicious.
 To further analyze the email we can use a site called [PhishTool](https://www.phishtool.com/).
-PhishTool can accept .eml, .msg or .txt message formats.
-We will copy the email from the raw message and paste it into a text file.
-That text file can then be uploaded and analyzed.
+PhishTool can accept .eml, .msg or .txt message formats, so I copied the email (in the raw message) and pasted it into a text file.
+That text file can be uploaded and analyzed.

 ![image](https://github.com/user-attachments/assets/1e951028-3d95-412a-9a61-3c16054a7de5)